MecanicalDragon/obsidian_programming/Algorithms/Algorithm Approaches.md

 - **Brute force**.
 Usually it is a simple plain and silly iteration and comparison without any art.
 Avoid it completely.
 - **HashMap usage**.
 Simply: go through an array, store elements to a map and try to find a better solution.
 - **Sliding window**.
-This algorithm is based on a [[Misc#^rka|Rabin-Karp algorithm]] and uses a window that moves through an array and checks the current spotlight for a solution.
+This algorithm is based on a [[Algorithms/Misc#^rka|Rabin-Karp algorithm]] and uses a window that moves through an array and checks the current spotlight for a solution.
 It is good because it ensures `O(n)` runtime complexity.
 Typical tasks:
 	- Find a max sum of x adjacent integers in an array.
 	- Longest substring of x distinct characters.
 	- Anagram search within a string.